yakovbeder/aap/caac/README.md

 2. The playbook will:
    - Automatically decrypt `controller_vars.yml` using the Vault credential
    - Load exported files from `files/` directory (if present in repository)
-   - Deploy inventories to AAP
+   - Deploy all inventories and hosts to AAP
+   - Ensure the controller state matches the exported backup (idempotent)

 ### Important Notes for AAP 2.5 Execution